Guides

 City centre discoveries

 The winding alleys off and around Grafton Street are teeming with excellent craftsmanship and independent shops.
 Ramble down Drury Street and you’ll discover contemporary design including pottery, textiles and prints at the Irish Design Shop.
 Next door at Industry & Co, you can pick up everything from furniture and ceramics to stationery, then take a pit-stop at their café-cum-deli.
 There’s one-of-a-kind designer dresses at the pocket-sized Costume boutique around the corner on Castle Market, the artery that connects George’s Street Arcade and the Powerscourt Townhouse Centre.
-And you’ll find some of the best international and Irish homeware designers at Article Dublin Powerscourt and Designist – two great stops for gifts.
+And you’ll find some of the best international and Irish homeware designers at Designist – a great stop for gifts.

 Media captionRoam around the alleyways off Grafton Street to discover the coolest independent boutiques, cafés and design shops.